josdejong/propagating-hammerjs/README.md

   elements.
 - Events are extended with a function `event.stopPropagation()` to stop propagation to parent elements.
-- Extend individual hammer.js instances with propagated ones, or replace the global hammer.js constructor with a propagated one.
+- Events are extended with a property `event.firstTarget` containing the element where a gesture started.
 - Supports changing and rearranging the HTML DOM on the fly.
 - Load via commonjs, AMD, or as a plain old JavaScript file.